GLS 592: Grave Robbing for a Wedding Gown: An Exploration of the Contemporary Fairy Tale

 -- The Brothers Grimm, "Little Red Cap"

-In addition to reading a myriad of selected texts in this course, students will participate in discussion, submit brief weekly writing assignments (2 pages) generated by the text and discussion, and develop a lexicon for discussing contemporary poetry and fiction while evolving critical thinking skills specifically relevant to such subject matter.
+In addition to reading a myriad of selected texts in this course, students will participate in in-depth discussion and develop a lexicon for discussing contemporary poetry and fiction while evolving critical thinking skills specifically relevant to such subject matter.

 The course will culminate in an academic guided-research paper (8-10 pages) and a final creative writing assignment (one short story or a poem).